intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 ----------------
 Triton needs a runtime to bundle a kernel invocation as well as memory movement to and from GPUs.
 The are three main options to consider: `SYCL runtime <https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html>`_, `Level Zero runtime <https://github.com/oneapi-src/level-zero>`_, and `Unified runtime <https://github.com/oneapi-src/unified-runtime>`_.

-Triton is usually used together with PyTorch in a sense that Triton kernels consume PyTorch tensors and often represent some custom operation.
-Hence, Triton runtime needs to interact with PyTorch components to guarantee synchronization.
+TTriton is typically used with PyTorch, where Triton kernels consume PyTorch tensors to represent custom operations.
+As a result, the Triton runtime must interact with PyTorch components to ensure synchronization.
 These components include:

-* The basic device memory allocation & movement (e.g., ``torch.randn(1823, 781, device='xpu')``)
+* The basic device memory allocation & movement (for example, ``torch.randn(1823, 781, device='xpu')``)
 * Aten operators’ implementations via oneDNN
 * Pytorch distributed modes via oneCCL
 * Habana’s Synapse backend (oneDNN + custom compiler)

-Fundamentally, a PyTorch+triton package needs to be able to allocate and move device memory, run kernels, and synchronize on events.
+Fundamentally, a PyTorch+Triton package needs to be able to allocate and move device memory, run kernels, and synchronize on events.
 All of these can be done at the lowest level (L0).

-Using the lowest level possible has following benefits:
+Using the lowest level possible has the following benefits:

 * Minimizing the number of dependencies of the package.
 E.g., Level Zero is a self-contained small (~200KB) loader library that is easily packaged.
 * Minimizing the overhead of operation invocations.
 I.e., SYCL introduces additional layers of abstraction atop Leve Zero API.